EMI-Group/snn-temporal-fusion/README.md

 ## Experiment Setup and Execution

-All experiments in this work were conducted under the configuration of `Ubuntu 22.04`, `CUDA 12.4`, and `PyTorch 2.3.1`.
+All experiments presented in the original paper were conducted under the environment configuration of `Ubuntu 22.04`, `CUDA 12.4`, and `PyTorch 2.3.1`.
+While this is the reference setup used for validating the method, the implementation is expected to be compatible with other operating systems and environments, and users are encouraged to test accordingly.

 ### Single GPU